garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 *FYI* Note that your specific internet setup may be different from the setup presented below, but the underlying concept is the same everywhere.
 Read through to the end and use the underlying knowledge to understand your own internet service.

 ## Finding an ISP
-First, you need to find a internet service provider (ISP) that provides service in your area.
+First, you need to find an internet service provider (ISP) that provides service in your area.
 What does it mean when a company provides service in your area?

 As mentioned above, the internet world is connected by cables.
 When a company says they provide service in your area, it means that they have a way to connect your home to these cables.